Secrets of the Clownfish – Nemo’s awesome adventure revealed

 A word about the “Finding Nemo” effect

-Nevertheless, after the release of the first movie the demand of this particular fish for aquariums increased.
-In most cases, the new owners didn’t have enough information about proper care for them in captivity, resulting in a big number of dead fishes in short period of time.
-In other cases, kids decided to put in practice the film idea of “free them back to the ocean” by flushing them down the toilet.
-Not like this, kids!
+Happily, Amphiprion ocellaris is not in danger and the population is abundant.
+Nevertheless, after the release of the first movie, the demand of this particular fish for the aquarium market increased.
+In most cases, new owners didn’t have enough information about proper care for this tiny ones in captivity, resulting in a big number of dead fishes in a short period of time.

 We also saw the impact of the fame brought by the film in human actions on the reef.
 Everyone love to see a Nemo, it is such a beautiful fish living in a strange colourful home.